-A common practice in and around the garden that needs attending now and then is pruning.
-Knowing why, how, and when to prune is important in achieving healthy vibrant plants.
+Pruning is a common practice in and around the garden that needs attention now and then.
+Knowing why, how, and when to prune is important for achieving healthy, vibrant plants.

 What is Pruning?